scottsweb/wceu-2016-css/readme.md

 This will download the `wp-content` folder to your local machine.
 You can then move the plugins and themes to a local WordPress installation.

 Next grab this plugin from GitHub and add it to your `wp-content/plugins/` directory.
-Activate your chosen theme (`wordcampe-baae-v2`) and this plugin via the WordPress admin.
+Activate your chosen theme (`wordcampe-base-v2`) and this plugin via the WordPress admin.

 Make sure you have `node` and `npm` [installed](https://nodejs.org/en/).
 Navigate to the plugin folder in your terminal app and type `npm install`.
 After a few minutes all the dependencies should be ready.
-You can then type `gulp` to start the build process and watch for changes.
+You can then type `gulp` to start the build process and watch for CSS changes.

+If your site is running on a local domain (e.g. `local.wp.dev`) then you can add this to line: 35 of `gulpfile.js`.
+Any CSS changes will then be automatically refreshed in your browser.

-CSS generated from this plugin (`folder/css/`) needs to be copy and pasted into the `Appearance -> Edit CSS` screen on the live site.
+CSS generated from this plugin (`css/styles.min.css`) needs to be manually copy and pasted into the `Appearance -> Edit CSS` screen on the live WordCamp site.

 ## Frequently Asked Questions